The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Host Library Creation (HOSTLIB)

 With insufficient high-$z$ data to model any cosmic evolution of transient-host correlations, a reasonable approach to high-redshift HOSTLIB sampling is to find high-$z$ CosmoDC2 galaxies with similar intrinsic properties as low-$z$ galaxies; e.g., rest-frame absolute magnitudes, rest-frame colours, and morphology.
 This approach ignores the possible evolution of transient-host correlations over cosmic time.

 We employ a nearest-neighbour (NN) technique, illustrated in Fig.~\ref{fig:nn_matching_diagram}, to achieve this matching.
-NN algorithms deteriorate in high-dimensional space due to decreased data density, so we select a small number of galaxy properties that are most correlated with transient properties.
+NN algorithms deteriorate in high-dimensional space due to decreased data density (the so-called `curse of dimensionality'), so we select a small number of galaxy properties that most strongly correlate with transient properties.
 We train our NN matching on absolute rest-frame $r$- and $i$-band magnitudes, rest-frame $g-r$ and $i-z$ colours, and the PZFlow-shifted redshifts.
 This combination of properties incorporates information from all $griz$ bands ($u$ and $y$ being unavailable after converting GHOST data to SDSS filters) without redundancy.
-Although a similar matching could be achieved by simply using the $griz$ magnitudes and allowing colour to be implicitly included, doing so would down-weight the importance of color.
-We choose to explicitly make two of the four dimensions colors, with an even weighting as the magnitudes, because both are highly correlated with galaxies' likelihoods to host transients.
-We manually down-weight redshift with respect to the colours and magnitudes to allow for neighbour matching across a wide range of redshifts.
-We considered also matching on morphological information such as galaxy radius and ellipticity, but found the difference between observational and simulated estimates to be prohibitive given the necessary corrections to systematics in the GHOST data (e.g., deconvolving the PSF from ellipticity and radius measurements) and the strong redshift-dependent observational bias towards intrinsically large galaxies in targeted surveys.
+Although a similar matching could be achieved by simply using the $griz$ magnitudes and allowing colour to be implicitly included, doing so would down-weight the importance of colour.
+We choose to explicitly make two of the four dimensions colours, with an even weighting as the magnitudes, because \textcolor{black}{colour correlates strongly with a galaxy's star-formation rate, and consequently the rate of core-collapse SNe; while brightness correlates strongly with stellar mass, and consequently the rate of SNe~Ia and SNe~II (see \textsection~\ref{sec:host_correlations}).} We manually down-weight redshift with respect to the colours and magnitudes to allow for neighbour matching across a wide range of redshifts.
+We considered also matching on morphological information such as galaxy radius and ellipticity, but found the difference between observational and simulated estimates to be prohibitive given the necessary corrections to systematics in the GHOST data (e.g., deconvolving the PSF from ellipticity and radius measurements) and the strong redshift-dependent observational bias towards intrinsically large and face-on galaxies in targeted surveys.